The start of the 21st century brought audiences a movie with one of the most thought-out and poignant soundtracks of all time.

 This song has been around for so long no one knows its exact attribution.
 Those who have worked on tracking its origin have found its beginnings in African American and Irish cultures.
 Sung as a lullaby, its languid melody pairs with a dark tale from a father’s perspective whose wife has run off.
 Left with no other options, he sings the song to calm his baby as he prepares to poison it.

-Related: Check out our playlist of songs about babies.
+Related: songs about babies.

 In the Highways – The Peasall Sisters